Sie befinden sich hier: Forschung Archiv The Unwilling or Unable State as a Challenge to International Law

 This project was dedicated to a comprehensive analysis of UoU in international law analysing it from a "micro", "macro" as well as "meta perspective".
 On the mirco-level it assesses whether UoU has materialized as a legally established standard guiding the operation of the right to self-defence especially since 9/11 and the military campaign of the Global Coalition against Daesh in Syria and determines what its substance, function and characteristics are.
 On the macro-level it identifies other issue areas in which UoU as a notion is present, analyses its operation within these and examines whether its major features can be reconstructed as general principles of law or structural principles of international law.

-Looking at UoU from a meta-perspective the project turns to the problem of the anthropomorphic state persona that displays a “willingness” and “ability” as a general theme of international legal scholarship.
-Furthermore it identifies continuities to colonial legal thought and turns to a critical analysis of the concept of a “forfeiture of sovereignty” that plays a prominent role in the current debate on the use of force regime.
-Concomitantly, the project analyses the interrelatedness of the (in)capacity of states and their legal obligations – hence the relation between the “can” and the “ought” – in international law.
+Looking at UoU from a meta-perspective the project turned to the problem of the anthropomorphic state persona that displays a "willingness" and "ability" as a general theme of international legal scholarship.
+Furthermore it identified continuities to colonial legal thought and turnes to a critical analysis of the concept of a “forfeiture of sovereignty” that plays a prominent role in the current debate on the use of force regime.
+Concomitantly, the project analysed the interrelatedness of the (in)capacity of states and their legal obligations – hence the relation between the “can” and the “ought” – in international law.

-Finally, the project reflects on UoU as a condition for the exercise of the right to self-defence in nonstate actor constellations from a de lege ferenda perspective in light of the results that the overall analysis has engendered.
+Finally, the project reflected on UoU as a condition for the exercise of the right to self-defence in nonstate actor constellations from a de lege ferenda perspective in light of the results that the overall analysis had engendered.

-In addressing these different problem layers this project goes beyond a purely legal perspective and makes use of insights from philosophy and the social sciences, especially theories of international relations, as heuristic and auxiliary means.
+In addressing these different problem layers the project went beyond a purely legal perspective and made use of insights from philosophy and the social sciences, especially theories of international relations, as heuristic and auxiliary means.

 Jörn Axel Kämmerer, Anne Peters